This guide is for accounts that are using Toggle's fulfilment service.

 If you pick 'Yes'...

-Then Toggle's base rates will stay as they are and they can't be edited (if you click any of the charges on the 'Charges to your guest' column you'll see it can't be edited).
-This means when we (Toggle) invoice you (the client) at the end of each month for any postal orders your guests have made that month you won't be gaining or losing any margin on postage charged to your guests at the online checkout.
+Then Toggle's base rates will remain fixed and can't be edited.
+(If you click any of the charges in the 'Charges to your guest' column, you'll see they can't be changed.)
+This means that when we (Toggle) invoice you (the client) at the end of each month for any postal orders placed by your guests, you won't gain or lose any margin on the postage charges applied at the online checkout.

 If you pick 'No'...

-Then you can choose your own postage charge per pick on the table below on the column where it says 'Charges to your guests'.
-You can set the charges to your guests at the online checkout to be higher or lower than what Toggle charges you (the client) each month when we invoice you for our fulfilment service.
+Then you can then set your own postage charges per pick in the table below, in the 'Charges to your guests' column.
+These are the charges your guests will see at the online checkout, and you can choose to set them higher or lower than what Toggle charges you (the client) each month when we invoice you for our fulfilment service.

 How this will look at the online checkout...